The Dilemma: Critical response

-Review aggregation website Rotten Tomatoes gives The Dilemma a rating of 24% based on 163 reviews, with an average rating of 4.4/10.
-The site's consensus states: "It boasts a likable cast and an interesting premise, but The Dilemma can't decide what to do with them; the result is an uneven blend of cheesy slapstick and surprisingly dark comedy."
-Metacritic gives the film a score of 46 out of 100, based on 32 critics, "mixed or average reviews".
+Metacritic, which uses a weighted average, assigned the film a score of 46 out of 100, based on 32 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film a grade B on a scale from A+ to F.

 Betsy Sharkey of the Los Angeles Times wrote: "What The Dilemma ultimately does best is create a platform for Vaughn to drag that iconic character of his into full-blown adulthood."
 Justin Chang of Variety wrote: "Not a particularly funny movie.
 Indeed, the true dilemma of this misguided seriocomedy lies in the filmmakers' confusion as to whether they're making a side-splitting bromance (nope) or an unsparing, warts-and-all look at screwed-up relationships (sort of)."
 David Edelstein of New York magazine wrote: "Perhaps the late Blake Edwards could have found a balance between slapstick and psychodrama, but Ron Howard can't get the pacing right, and Allan Loeb's script is even wordier than the one he wrote for Wall Street: Money Never Sleeps."

 In a 2021 reappraisal, The Guardians Stephen Snart wrote in defense of The Dilemma.
 He praised "Ron Howard's quietly impressive craftsmanship" which explores "the insidious undercurrents of the bromances without sacrificing the infectious joviality of male bonding".